Long Biên Bridge: During French regime

-Vietnamese Civil War
+Vietnam War

-It was heavily bombed during the Vietnamese Civil War due to its critical position (the only bridge at that time across the Red River connecting Hanoi to the main port of Haiphong).
+It was heavily bombed during the Vietnam War due to its critical position (the only bridge at that time across the Red River connecting Hanoi to the main port of Haiphong).
 The first attack took place in 1967, and the center span of the bridge was felled by an attack by 20 United States Air Force (USAF) F-105 fighter-bombers on 11 August.
 CIA reports noted that the severing of the bridge did not appear to have caused as much disruption as had been expected.
 During the war, many anti- aircraft artillery were placed on the top of the bridge in order to protect it against attack.

 On 10 May 1972 the bridge was attacked in the first Operation Linebacker attacks in response to the North Vietnamese Easter Offensive.
 On 13 May the USAF announced that several spans of the bridge had been destroyed by laser-guided bombs (LGB).
 On 9 August the USAF announced that another LGB attack had disabled the newly repaired bridge.
 On 11 September the USAF attacked the bridge again as repairs were nearing completion.